 6. Slows brain aging

 Brain gains made from playing an instrument apparently don't wane as you age either.
 Studies show that speech-processing and memory benefits extend well into your golden years — even if your musical training stopped after childhood.
-A new Canadian study found that older people who had musical training when they were young could identify speech 20 percent faster than those with no training.
+A 2015 Canadian study found that older people who had musical training when they were young could identify speech 20 percent faster than those with no training.
 In another study, people aged 60 to 83 who'd studied music for at least 10 years remembered more sensory information, including auditory, visual and tactile data, than those who'd studied for one to nine years.
 Both groups scored higher than people who'd never learned an instrument.

 7. Fosters math and science ability

 Musical notes, chords, octaves, rhythm, and meter can all be understood mathematically.
 So playing music should raise your math game, right?
 The research is mixed, but there seems to be an underlying correlation between music-making and better math skills.
-For instance, a recent study found that preschoolers who got keyboard lessons performed better on a test of spatial-temporal reasoning (the ability to mentally envision spatial patterns and understand how they fit together) than kids who got computer instruction or those who didn't participate in either activity.
+For instance, a study found that preschoolers who got keyboard lessons performed better on a test of spatial-temporal reasoning (the ability to mentally envision spatial patterns and understand how they fit together) than kids who got computer instruction or those who didn't participate in either activity.
 Researchers believe that elevated spatial-temporal reasoning leads to better math and science performance.

 8. Improves motor skills